top of page

 In today's interconnected world, news of a scandal or controversy can spread rapidly through social media and other channels, damaging a company's reputation and bottom line.
 A survey by Deloitte found that 67% of companies believe that managing reputation and corporate brand is more important today than it was in the past.
 To mitigate this risk, companies must prioritise transparency and communication with stakeholders and address issues quickly and effectively.

-Companies that fail to manage non-financial risks effectively will suffer significant reputational harm, which can lead to decreased revenue, increased regulatory scrutiny, and other financial costs.
+Companies that fail to manage NFR effectively will suffer significant reputational harm, which can lead to decreased revenue, increased regulatory scrutiny, and other financial costs.
 For example, companies that are found to have violated data privacy laws or engaged in unethical conduct may face significant reputational damage that can impact their bottom line.

 Legal and Regulatory Risks

 Since the 2008 financial crisis, there has been an increasing focus on non-financial risks in the financial industry.
-Regulators have implemented new regulations aimed at addressing a range of risks, including non-financial risks such as operational risk and conduct risk.
+Regulators have implemented new regulations aimed at addressing a range of risks, including NFRs such as operational risk and conduct risk.
 The goal of these regulations is to help prevent a repeat of the financial crisis by ensuring that financial institutions are better equipped to manage a range of risks.

 Then, companies that fail to manage non-financial risks effectively may be subject to legal action from regulators, customers, or other stakeholders, which can result in fines, legal fees, and other costs.
 For example, companies that are found to have violated environmental regulations may face fines and legal action that can impact their financial performance.